Characterization of some convex curves on the 3-sphere: Introduction

 It is well known that $\mathrm{Spin}_{4}$ can be identified with $\SS^3 \times \SS^3$.
 So, given $z=(z_l,z_r) \in \SS^3 \times \SS^3$ (where $l$ and $r$ stand for \emph{left} and \emph{right}) we denote by $\mathcal{L}\SS^3(z_l,z_r)$ the space of locally convex curves in $\SS^3$ with the initial and final lifted Frenet frame respectively $(\mathbf{1},\mathbf{1})$ and $(z_l,z_r),$ i.e.,

-In~\cite{AlvSal19} it was proved that every locally convex curve $\gamma \in \mathcal{L}\SS^3(z_l,z_r)$ can be decomposed as a pair of curves on the $2$-sphere $\gamma_l$ and $\gamma_r$, where $\gamma_l$ is locally convex and $\gamma_r$ is merely an immersion.
-A locally convex curve in $\SS^3$ is rather hard to describe from a geometrical point of view; and the decomposition result allows us to understand such a curve as a pair of curves in $\SS^2$, a situation where geometrical intuition is available.
+In~\cite{AlvSal19} it was proved that every locally convex curve $\gamma \in \mathcal{L}\SS^3(z_l,z_r)$ can be represented as a pair of curves on the $2$-sphere $\gamma_l$ and $\gamma_r$, where $\gamma_l$ is locally convex and $\gamma_r$ is merely an immersion.
+A locally convex curve in $\SS^3$ is rather hard to describe from a geometrical point of view; and the above result allows us to understand such a curve as a pair of curves in $\SS^2$, a situation where geometrical intuition is easier.

 If $\gamma \in \mathcal{L}\SS^3(z_l,z_r)$ is such that its left part $\gamma_l \in \mathcal{L}\SS^2(z_l)$ is convex, then $\gamma$ is convex (Proposition 5.7 in~\cite{AlvSal19}), but in general the converse is false.